 ECOLISE has helped develop and is a consortium member of a number of Horizon 2020 projects: GROW Observatory (2016-2019), UrbanA: Urban Arena for sustainable and just cities (2019-2021) and COMETS: COllective action Models for Energy Transition and Social Innovation (2019-2022).

 UrbanA takes up the challenge of synthesizing and brokering the knowledge and experiences generated in prior EU-funded projects on interventions addressing grand societal challenges, including sustainability transitions and reversing increasing social inequalities in urban spaces.
 UrbanA will support city-makers – including policymakers, researchers, and engaged citizens – in transforming European cities into inclusive and sustainable urban and peri-urban environments.
 ECOLISE leads UrbanA’s communications work, which is closely integrated with research activities throughout, including planning, delivery and follow-up of the multi-stakeholder urban arena events at the core of the project.
-The kick-off meeting for UrbanA was in January 2019 and the first Arena event takes place in Rotterdam, 28-29 November 2019.
+The kick-off meeting for UrbanA was in January 2019 and the first Arena event took place in Rotterdam, 28-29 November 2019.
 The next Arena event is in Barcelona in June 2020.

 COMETS seeks to further understanding of and concretely support citizen-led actions on sustainable energy transitions by documenting and evaluating their activities and facilitating co-development of a support platform and suite of support tools.
 In COMETS, ECOLISE will lead development of the support platform and contribute specific expertise in community-led action and community engagement at all stages of the research process, as well as facilitating participation of local initiatives in survey and case study research.